-The Company grants annual incentive bonuses based in part on each executive's contribution to enhancing long-term stockholder value.
-The Company also grants long-term incentives in the form of equity awards as a substantial component of the compensation program to reward long-term performance and further align the interests of management with those of the stockholders.
-The Company has also established the Mexico SAT Incentive Program which includes a long term component.
-The Company has generally used restricted stock, stock options and restricted stock units as its equity incentive vehicles because these awards enable the executives to establish a meaningful equity stake in the Company while allowing them to participate in future value creation through appreciation of the shares.
+The Company grants annual incentives based in part on each executive's contribution to enhancing long-term stockholder value.
+The Company also grants long-term incentives as a substantial component of the compensation program to reward long-term performance and further align the interests of management with those of the stockholders.
+The Company has generally used restricted stock, restricted stock units and stock options as its equity incentive vehicles because these awards enable the executives to establish a meaningful equity stake in the Company while allowing them to participate in future value creation through appreciation of the shares.
 These awards tie the executives' interests to those of long-term stockholders and serve to motivate the executives to lead the Company to achieve long-term financial goals that are expected to lead to increased stockholder value.
-In addition to linking compensation value to stockholder value, these awards generally have a vesting period, which creates a strong retention incentive and helps ensure the continuity of the Company's operations.
-For fiscal year 2013, long-term equity incentives consisted of restricted stock subject to performance vesting based on growth of EBITDA per share.
-For fiscal year 2014, long-term equity incentives will continue to be 100% performance vesting.
+In addition to linking compensation value to stockholder value, these awards generally have vesting conditions, which creates a strong retention incentive and helps ensure the continuity of the Company's operations.
+For fiscal year 2015, 100% of the long-term equity incentives granted to the Company's Named Executive Officers consisted of restricted stock units subject to performance vesting based on growth of adjusted EBITDA per share.
+For fiscal year 2016, long-term equity incentives will continue to be 100% performance vesting.